ruslanlap/PowerToysRun-SpeedTest/README.md

 ## 📝 Overview

 **SpeedTest** is a PowerToys Run plugin that lets you check your internet speed instantly from your keyboard.
-Just type `speedtest` in PowerToys Run and launch a test—no browser required!
+Just type `spt` in PowerToys Run and launch a test—no browser required!

 - **Plugin ID:** `5A0F7ED1D3F24B0A900732839D0E43DB`
-- **Action Keyword:** `speedtest`
+- **Action Keyword:** `spt` or change to `speedtest`
 - **Platform:** Windows 10/11 (x64, ARM64)
 - **Tech:** C#/.NET, WPF, PowerToys Run API